Best Garlic Roasted Carrots

 • Carrots – cut into 1/2″x1″ pieces is what I call for in the recipe, but you can also use baby carrots as a super quick shortcut!
 Just note that baby carrots don’t tend to brown as well since they come pretty wet in the package.

 • Olive Oil – avocado oil or butter all work here.
-I don’t usually use butter because it has to be melted and toss with the carrots.
-Although butter is really tasty, olive oil is my go-to for great flavor and convenience.
+I don’t usually use butter because it has to be melted and tossed with the carrots.
+Although butter is a really tasty substitute, olive oil is my go-to for great flavor and convenience.

 • Garlic – freshly minced adds a ton of flavor here.
 But if you don’t have fresh, try a bit of garlic powder or garlic granules.
 I don’t recommend the jarred minced garlic!